 Why does it matter if this cocktail is kosher for Passover?

-Passover (aka eight of my most dreaded days of the year), is almost here, the holiday where observant Jews celebrate the exodus of the enslaved Israelites from Egypt.
-The Jewish slaves were led by Moses and accompanied by his sister and brother, Miriam—who this cocktail is named after—and Aaron.
-Today, Jews mark the first, or first two, nights of Passover by hosting a Seder, a large celebratory feast with friends and family where the story of the exodus is retold and everyone celebrates their ancestors’ freedom.
+Passover (aka eight of my most dreaded days of the year), is almost here.
+It's the holiday where observant Jews celebrate the exodus of the enslaved Israelites from Egypt.
+The Jewish slaves were led by Moses and accompanied by his sister, Miriam (who this cocktail is named after) and brother, Aaron.
+Today, Jews mark the first, or first two nights of Passover by hosting a Seder, a large celebratory feast with friends and family where the story of the exodus is retold and everyone celebrates their ancestors’ freedom.

 The biggest downside of this holiday, especially if you love carbs as much as I do, is that for eight days, Jews cannot eat any food falling into the category of chametz.
 In general, this includes anything made from the five grains of wheat, barley, oats, spelt and rye.
 Additionally, Ashkenazim, Jews that originate from Eastern European regions, are even more self-deprived because they do not eat rice, corn, legumes, and some spices.